 7. New Addition to the Household

 “New” can mean anything, from another cat to a baby.
 Part of the reason is that it’s an unknown factor.
 Your pet isn’t sure what to expect with this possible change in the hierarchy.
-You may find that it particularly true if your kitty hasn’t had to share you with anyone.
+You may find that particularly true if your kitty hasn’t had to share you with anyone.
 Of course, it can also take an aggressive turn, depending on your cat’s personality.

 8. Anxiety or Stress

 Exposing your pet to new experiences as a kitten is essential to make them less vulnerable to anxiety or stress when exposed to something different.
 The first instinct of a cat is to survive.
-Hiding offers it the protection it needs until it can determine whether a change is of no concern or a potential threat.
+Hiding offers the protection it needs until it can determine whether a change is of no concern or a potential threat.
 Some have a lower threshold than others.

 Bear in mind that felines are nearsighted.
 They need to be quite close to something before they can see it clearly.
 That can add to the stress factor, especially if it’s something new.
 However, it can also be something as innocuous as putting your shoes in a different place.